Introduction to Digital Marketing Strategists

 Fig 1: Segregation of content and no-content

-The following sites are popular because they not only give persuasive, relevant, and consistent information to the audience, but also give them chances to interact and use the content as tools.
+The following sites are popular because they give persuasive, relevant, and consistent information to the audience, allowing them to interact and use the content as tools.

-People can have the opportunity to create something with these tools – most important sites prioritize tools, communities, and interactive platforms before the content.
-Facebook, Twitter, YouTube, BlogSpot, WordPress, and Wikipedia all offer the target audience the chance to make and distribute their own content.
+People can have the opportunity to create something with these tools – the essential sites prioritize tools, communities, and interactive platforms before the content.
+Facebook, Twitter, YouTube, BlogSpot, WordPress, and Wikipedia allow the target audience to make and distribute their content.
 Google permits people to search the whole web for information.
-Adobe and GoDaddy are essential tools that many webmasters have to use to have a website at first.
+Adobe and GoDaddy are essential tools that many web admins must use to have a website.

-All these sites are well-known today not just they built the links or post wonderful link bait.
-The Mashable, Buzzfeed’s, and HuffPost surely do well, but they take the second precedence.
+All these sites are well-known today, not just because they built the links or posted incredible link bait.
+The Mashable, Buzzfeed, and HuffPost do well, but they take second precedence.

-Still, some digital marketing strategists, moreover, do not believe sites like YouTube and Wikipedia get links because of their content.
-They consider content surely is not the only way success factor to invite natural links; it is simply just a way to attract links with minimal resources.
-As we see there is a shift towards resource-intensive campaigns and enterprise-level SEO content along with other useful factors that dominate this situation.
+Still, some digital marketing strategists do not believe sites like YouTube and Wikipedia get links because of their content.
+They consider content is not the only success factor in inviting natural links; it is simply a way to attract links with minimal resources.
+There is a shift towards resource-intensive campaigns, enterprise-level SEO content, and other valuable factors that dominate this situation.

 - Apps, both web-based and mobile